-Leukoplakia is a precancerous sore (lesion) that develops on the tongue or the inside of the cheek in response to chronic irritation.
-Occasionally, leukoplakia patches develop on the external female genitals.
+Leukoplakia are patches on the tongue, in the mouth, or on the inside of the cheek that occur in response to long-term irritation.
+Leukoplakia patches may also develop on the outer female genitals.

 Causes, incidence, and risk factors

 Leukoplakia mainly affects the mucus membranes of the mouth.
-It is caused by irritation.
-Sores usually develop on the tongue, but they may also appear on the insides of the cheek.
+It is thought to be caused by irritation, but the cause is not always known.

 The disorder is most common in elderly persons.